VisiLibity1

 architectural/urban planning, games, and education.
 The entire library

-consists only of a single compilation unit (one .hpp
+consists only of a single compilation unit (one .hpp + one

-file) with no dependence on 3rd party libraries.
+.cpp file) with no dependence on 3rd party libraries.
 It is

 therefore suitable for applications where simple visibility and path